 You probably don’t need those services now, but someday you will.
-The Milken Institute released a thoroughly-researched free report on the Best Cities for Successful Aging in 2014 that identified the cities that are doing the most to make their cities livable for seniors.
+The Milken Institute released a thoroughly-researched free report on the Best Cities for Successful Aging in 2014 (updated in 2017) that identified the cities that are doing the most to make their cities livable for seniors.

 5. Designate your surrogate decision makers.

 You should have a Durable Power of Attorney which designates who can handle your legal and financial affairs on your behalf, a Durable Power of Attorney for medical decisions, and an Advanced Directive which specifies your end-of-life wishes.

 Many people procrastinate in creating these documents because it’s unpleasant to think about growing older and becoming incapacitated, but the fact is that something unexpected could happen to you at any time.
 If you can’t afford an attorney, you can find forms to download on the internet.